 “Representatives” shall refer to all of each respective Party’s partners, officers, directors, shareholders, employees, members, accountants, attorneys, independent contractors, temporary employees, agents or any other representatives or persons that may from time to time be employed, retained by, working for, or acting on behalf of, such Party.

 Confidentiality and Non-Use.
-Except as otherwise provided herein, each Recipient shall (and shall cause its Representatives to): (a) use all Confidential Information of the Disclosing Party solely in connection with exploring a Transaction and for the specific purposes for which it is disclosed and not for any competitive or other purpose; (b) hold all Confidential Information of the Disclosing Party in confidence and not disclose Confidential Information to anyone without the written approval of the Disclosing Party; (c) protect the confidentiality of and take commercially reasonable steps to prevent disclosure or unauthorized use of Confidential Information of the Disclosing Party in order to prevent it from falling into the public domain or the possession of persons not generally bound to maintain its confidentiality; and (d) advise the Disclosing Party in writing (within three (3) days) in the event such Recipient becomes aware of any misappropriation or misuse of Confidential Information of the Disclosing Party by any person, and provide reasonable assistance to the Disclosing Party in any proceeding or lawsuit related thereto.
+Except as otherwise provided herein, each Recipient shall (and shall cause its Representatives to): (a) use all Confidential Information of the Disclosing Party solely in connection with exploring a Transaction and for the specific purposes for which it is disclosed and not for any competitive or other purpose; (b) hold all Confidential Information of the Disclosing Party in confidence and not disclose Confidential Information to anyone without the written approval of the Disclosing Party; (c) protect the confidentiality of and take commercially reasonable steps to prevent disclosure or unauthorized use of Confidential Information of the Disclosing Party in order to prevent it from falling into the public domain or the possession of persons not generally bound to maintain its confidentiality; and (d) advise the Disclosing Party promptly in writing in the event such Recipient becomes aware of any misappropriation or misuse of Confidential Information of the Disclosing Party by any person, and provide reasonable assistance to the Disclosing Party in any proceeding or lawsuit related thereto.
 Confidential Information may be disclosed by Recipient to its Representatives who need to know such information for the purpose of evaluating a possible Transaction or performing the Transaction (it being understood that such Recipient will maintain corresponding written agreements from such Representatives containing confidentiality obligations substantially similar to the obligations in this Agreement).
 Each Recipient shall be responsible for any breach of this Agreement as a result of any action or disclosure by it or any of its Representatives (including any Representative who may hereafter cease to be employed by, acting for, or otherwise associated with, such Recipient).
 Each Party shall take all reasonably necessary measures to restrain any Representative or former Representative of such Party from any unauthorized disclosure or use of any Confidential Information of a Disclosing Party.
 Recipient shall be entitled to release the Disclosing Party’s Confidential Information in order to prosecute or defend any claim under this Agreement, in a manner consistent with securities legislation, stock exchange and securities commission rules, or pursuant to applicable law or an order of a court or government agency; provided, however, in the case of release pursuant to this sentence, Recipient shall limit the release to the greatest extent reasonably possible under the circumstances and shall provide the Disclosing Party with sufficient advance notice as reasonably permitted under the circumstances to permit the Disclosing Party to seek a protective order or other order protecting its Confidential Information from such disclosure.

 Copies of Confidential Information.
 Anything furnished to Recipient or any of its Representatives, as well as all copies, compilations, notes or memoranda relating to the Confidential Information, are and shall remain the property of the Disclosing Party and shall, upon such Disclosing Party’s request, be promptly returned to the Disclosing Party, or, at the Disclosing Party’s sole option, be destroyed with a written affidavit certifying such destruction executed by a person having authority to bind the Recipient.